seedhartha/reone/README.md

 ## Contribution

 reone is open to potential contributors.
-Take a look at the [development](https://github.com/seedhartha/reone/wiki/Development) page in the Wiki for an overview of the project architecture.
-If unsure what task to take, please consult the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) for the big picture.
-Alternatively, e-mail me at <vkremianskii@gmail.com>.
+Contact me at <vkremianskii@gmail.com> if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).
+For an overview of the project architecture, take a look at the [development](https://github.com/seedhartha/reone/wiki/Development) page in the Wiki.

 ## Similar Projects